Return to Other Games

 Proportional: Your wall must split its effect ranks between surface area and Toughness.
 For example, with Force Wall 10, Proportional, you could put 4 ranks toward surface area (180 sft.) and 6 ranks toward Toughness (Toughness 6), or you might put 9 ranks toward surface area (6,000 sft.) and 1 rank toward Toughness (Toughness 1).
 Neither can go below 0 or above Force Wall rank.
 (If you only have one such configuration, take that as a Quirk in addition to this flaw.) -1 cost per rank.

 Growth is not a separate power.
 Instead, it is simply a special case of Alternate Form (p.
 98).
 Use Enhanced Trait (p.
-106) to add any of Strength, Stamina, Speed, and Intimidation.
+106) to add Strength, Stamina, Speed, Intimidation, and Feature (Mass) (see above).
 Optionally, add the Reduced Trait flaw to lower any of Dodge* and/or Parry* (you're easier to hit), Close Attack* and/or Ranged Attack* (your foes become smaller from your perspective, and thus harder to hit), or Stealth.
-Finally, set your Size and Mass; there is no cost for this.
+Finally, set your Size; there is no cost for this (its cost is reflected in your active defenses).
 See below for suggested benchmarks; campaign PL limits always apply.

 Once you have the cost of Enhanced Trait figured, add either Activation (Move) for -1 PP or Activation (Standard) for -2 PP, depending on how much effort it takes you to grow or shrink.